Zero Queueing for Multi-Server Jobs: Introduction

 Today's computing clusters are more general than the M/M/$\numserver$ model used in the past.
 In particular, the jobs typically request {\em multiple servers simultaneously} and hold onto them for the duration of the job.
 This difference is largely a result of machine learning jobs like TensorFlow \cite{AbaBarChe_16,lin2018model}, which are highly parallel.
 For example, when we look at Google's Borg Scheduler \cite{verma2015large}, we see that the number of servers occupied by an individual job can be anywhere from $1$ to $100000$, as illustrated in Figure~\ref{fig:multipleGoogle}~\cite{Wilkes19, Eurosys20}.
 We refer to jobs that occupy multiple servers/cores as {\em multi-server jobs}.
 While multi-server jobs have always existed in the niche supercomputing world, they have now become mainstream.

 The advent of multi-server jobs requires us to generalize our queueing models.
 Figure~\ref{fig:multiserverMGk} shows an illustration of what we will refer to as {\em the multi-server job queueing model}.
 Here there are a total of $\numserver$ servers.
-Jobs arrive with average rate $\lambda$ and are served in First-Come-First-Serve (FCFS) order\footnote{Importantly, we note that we are assuming that jobs are served in FCFS order, rather than trying to ``pack" jobs into servers.
-FCFS is the default scheduling policy used throughout the cloud-computing industry when running multi-server jobs \cite{Madni17}.
-Even when there are multiple priority classes of jobs, as in \cite{Eurosys20}, within each class the jobs are served in FCFS order.}.
+Jobs arrive with average rate $\lambda$ and are served in First-Come-First-Serve (FCFS) order~\footnote{Importantly, we note that we are assuming that jobs arrive to a centralized queue and are served in FCFS order, rather than trying to ``pack" jobs into servers.
+A centralized FCFS scheduler is the default scheduler used in the cloud-computing industry when running multi-server jobs \cite{verma2015large,Eurosys20}.
+Even when there are multiple priority classes of jobs, as in \cite{Eurosys20}, within each class the jobs are served in FCFS order. }.
 With probability $p_i$ an arrival is of class $i$.
 Each arriving job of class $i$ requests $m_i$ servers and holds onto these servers for time distributed according to random variable $S_i$.
 We will refer to the number of servers a job demands as the \emph{server need} of the job, while we refer to the time that the job holds onto the servers as its {\em service time}.